Evening rush hour traffic fills Highway 50, Jan. 26, 2017,...

 The new requirements make sure “that the evaluation of these cars includes not just the safety of people inside vehicles during a crash, but how the design of a vehicle could prevent a crash or make it less fatal for someone outside the vehicle," Buttigieg said in an interview with The Associated Press.

 The agency said that the five-star crash test ratings, which most vehicles now get, would not change under the new system.
-But consumers would also see green check marks if vehicles they're shopping for have the safety features and can be assured that they meet standards set by the government, Buttigieg said.
+But consumers would also see green check marks on NHTSA's website if vehicles they're shopping for have the safety features, and they can be assured that the features meet standards set by the government, Buttigieg said.

 Early on, the features will get a pass or fail grade, but later will get scores so buyers can compare vehicles, he said.

-The standards, which will start showing up on vehicle window stickers this coming August, should motivate automakers to speed up deployment of the features, he said.
+The standards, which will start showing up this coming August, should motivate automakers to speed up deployment of the features, he said.
 Automakers already use crash test ratings to compete for customers, and Buttigieg expects that to happen with the new features as well.

 “We hope that this will move the market in that direction, that consumers will have another reason to be conscious that these features exist and then ask whether the car are thinking about buying has those features,” he said.